 Newly married, Jim and Rita moved to Goodwood where they lived in the Shearers quarters for a couple of years until the main Homestead was built.
 Rita’s dirt floor living quarters were a far cry from her life in Williamstown, but once Jim concreted the floor she was able to make a home.
 Harry Barlow who had drawn the ‘Peery’ portion of Momba also joined them to live at the Quarters on Goodwod until his house next door was built.
 A new set of Shearers quarters (Goodwood Stationstay) was erected in the 1960’s and today, the concrete that once formed the floor of the first Quarters has now become the foundations for the outside BBQ area.

 In 1954, Jim and Rita paid out one third of their shearing cheque to have a concrete block house constructed on a cement slab approximately 1.5km north of the Quarters.
 This was considered quite luxurious with 3 bedrooms, a kitchen and dining area and a formal lounge.
 The original bathroom (with features) is still used in the house and Rita had an outside toilet and laundry as well as two other bedrooms built for a governess and a gardener/handyman.
-All of the outside rooms still stand and are used everyday, with the bedrooms being used for a Governess teaching School of the Air for our two children through Broken Hill School of the Air (SOTA).
+All of the outside rooms still stand and are used everyday, with the bedrooms being used for a Governess teaching School of the Air (SOTA) & in 2021, eCalrossy for our two children.

 Rita was well known to have a large garden full of roses and fruit trees.
 Today, her ashes are buried at the bottom of the (back) garden in a bed full of her favourite roses and some fruit trees have been planted on the western and northern sides of the house.
 The garden itself is only about 1/3 of its original size.